-Entry visas are required for all foreigners wishing to visit China, Turkmenistan, Tajikistan and Uzbekistan.
+Entry visas are required for all foreigners wishing to visit Turkmenistan, Tajikistan and Uzbekistan.
 The Wendy Wu Tours' Visa Department can assist you with the process of obtaining the visas.
 We will supply you with all paperwork and submit the visa application on your behalf.
 Please be advised that your passport must have at least 6-months validity left on it when you arrive back into Australia.

-Visas for China are valid for 90 days from the date of issue and allow you to stay in the country for up to 30 days.
-Visas applications which allow stays of up to 60 days must be made on special request to the Chinese Consulate.
-Uzbekistan, Turkmenistan and Tajikistan have no consular representation in Australia and applications will need to be sent to our London office for visa processing three months before the departure date.
+Uzbekistan, Turkmenistan and Tajikistan have no consular representation in Australia and applications will need to be sent to our consulates overseas for visa processing three months before the departure date.
 The Uzbekistan Consulate has implemented an online visa processing system for all passengers who require a tourist visa to visit Uzbekistan.
 The visa for Uzbekistan is valid for 15 days from the date of entry (issued as per dates specified on visa form).
 An individual visa will not be issued in your passport for Uzbekistan.
 It will be issued as a group visa, which will be held by the Tour Manager.
 Effective from 24th July 2012, Australian passport holders can travel to Kyrgyzstan and Kazakhstan for up to 60 days without a visa.

-Visa application forms for the Ancient Lands tour and all relevant documentation are due in our office 90 days prior to departure; if received after this date your Uzbekistan visa will not be able to be processed in time (as it needs to be sent to the UK for processing along with the rest of the group as it is issued as a group visa) and for the China visa, urgent visa processing fees will apply.
+Visa application forms for the Ancient Lands tour and all relevant documentation are due in our office 90 days prior to departure; if received after this date your Uzbekistan visa will not be able to be processed in time (as it needs to be sent to Singapore for processing along with the rest of the group as it is issued as a group visa).
 Passports will be returned with your final documentation four weeks prior to your group tour's scheduled departure.
 If you require your passport to be returned earlier, a \$15AUD courier fee will apply.
-Please note this may not be possible given passports need to be sent to the UK.
+Please note this may not be possible given passports need to be sent to the Singapore.